L21s/nexus3-github-oauth-plugin/README.md

 #### 3. Restart Nexus
 Restart your Nexus instance to let it pick up your changes.

+## Development

+You can build the project with the integrated maven wrapper like so: `./mvnw clean package`

+Use the [`Dockerfile`](Dockerfile) to quickly spin up a nexus with the plugin already preinstalled.

 ## Credits

 The whole project is heavily influenced by the [nexus3-crowd-plugin](https://github.com/pingunaut/nexus3-crowd-plugin).